• Skip to primary navigation

 breading eggplant

 • Breading the eggplant: In a shallow bowl, whisk together eggs until well combined.
-In another bowl, mix Parmesan and bread crumbs and salt.
-Dip each slice of eggplant into the egg mixture first then into the bread crumb mixture.
+In another bowl, mix Parmesan, bread crumbs and salt.
+Dip each slice of eggplant into the egg mixture first then into the breadcrumb mixture.

 eggplant on sheet pan